 Have you never read what David did when he and his companions were hungry and in need of food?
 He entered the house of God, when Abiathar was high priest, and ate the bread of the Presence, which it is not lawful for any but the priests to eat, and he gave some to his companions.
 (Mark 2:25–26)

 Scholars are divided over how — or even whether — Jesus’ argument works according to principles of Jewish exegesis and argumentation.
 The key is to recognize the concept of “holiness.”
-Both the Sabbath and the temple (with its contents) are described as “holy” in Scripture.
-Sabbath is sacred time, the temple is sacred space, but lessons that may be derived from the holiness of one may be transferred to the other.
+Both the Sabbath and the house of God (with its contents) are described as “holy” in Scripture.
+Sabbath is sacred time, the house of God is sacred space, but lessons that may be derived from the holiness of one may be transferred to the other.

-Jesus’ point is that the holiness of the temple does not preclude its participation in acts of compassion and justice.
+Jesus’ point is that the holiness of the house of God does not preclude its participation in acts of compassion and justice.
 The sacred spaces of earth are not refuges of holiness against the world, but places of God’s presence for the world, for his sustenance and restoration of the world.
 A place set apart for God fundamentally is a place of justice and compassion.
-“The sabbath [and by implication, the temple] was made for humankind, and not humankind for the sabbath” (Mark 2:27).
+“The sabbath [and by implication, the house of God] was made for humankind, and not humankind for the sabbath” (Mark 2:27).
 Matthew’s version of this account includes the detail, “I desire mercy and not sacrifice,” from Hosea 6:6 (Matthew 12:7).
 This makes explicit the point that we see with more reserve in Mark.

 The same point emerges in the second Sabbath controversy, when Jesus heals a man in a synagogue on the Sabbath (Mark 3:1-6).
 The key question that Jesus asks is, “Is it lawful to do good or to do harm on the Sabbath, to save life or to kill?”
 The silence of the Pharisees in the face of this question serves as a confirmation that the Sabbath is honoured by doing good, by saving life.